Enzo Ferrari Biography

 Once when his driver, Nicki Lauda, injured himself during a race, Ferrari stayed alongside Lauda in order to comfort him.

-Ferrari did not get a job with Fiat on the account that Ferrari was not sufficiently talented for the work in car mechanics.
+Ferrari did not get a job with Fiat on the account that Ferrari was not sufficiently talented to work in car mechanics.

-It is believed that Ferrari used to induce competition between his drivers and used to encourage them to be at the position of number one driver.
+It is believed that Ferrari used to induce competition between his drivers and used to encourage them to be in the position of number one driver.

 See the events in life of Enzo Ferrari in Chronological Order